Our Mission and Team

 Emilee Theofanopoulos, Mechanical Engineering and Environmental Studies ’28

-In her fourth semester working with the Office of Sustainability, Emilee is collecting campus emissions data related to transportation and energy usage and evaluating renewable energy options as well.
+In her fourth semester working with the Office of Sustainability, Emilee is collecting campus emissions data related to transportation, food production, and energy usage, and is evaluating renewable energy options as well.

 Operational Sustainability Waste Intern